BlankSourceCode/ra3-tweaks/README.md

 ## Future improvements
-Lots to do, feel free to contribute!
+Lots to do, feel free to contribute or fork!

+## License information
+RA3-Tweaks is MIT licensed

+* Mono.Cecil is licensed under the MIT/X11 license.
+The source is available in the mono project repository.
+* pdb2mdb (https://gist.github.com/jbevain/ba23149da8369e4a966f) is licensed under the Microsoft Public License (Ms-PL).
+* dynity (https://github.com/HearthSim/dynity) is MIT licensed.